 The area in and around Burg Eltz is very picturesque.
 The castle is beautiful in all seasons, whether you can see the entire castle or only the exterior.
 If you get the chance, make sure you take a tour if they’re available.
 The guides are incredible and provide much more information than you can gather from online research.
 And honestly, having the opportunity to visit the rooms and Treasury are so worth it!

 If you’re itching for a second quick dose of castles, visit Burg Thurant, only a short drive from Burg Eltz.
 For a quick and delicious bite to eat, stop at Turmgasthaus Burg Thurant, a hotel and restaurant located on the Moselle River.
 Less than 15 minutes from Burg Eltz, the restaurant offered a limited but scrumptious menu.
 I went with a Zander fish filet with Reisling sauce, with cabbage and potatoes.
-Jake, my husband, had deer steak for his dinner.
 The employees of the restaurant were great, as well.
-They could tell that we were struggling with translating the menu and were quick to offer help.
-We would definitely eat there again.
+They could tell that I was struggling with translating the menu and were quick to offer help.
+I would definitely eat there again!

 Fun Fact: A bed in the castle is from the Middle Ages and has several steps leading to the mattress.
 The guide told us that the saying “climbing into bed” came from this period.